-IIF is now available to all schools in Wales and will continue to develop its work with other community organisations, including national and local charities and sports clubs.
+IIF is now available to all schools and settings in the UK to continue to develop its work with all community organisations, including national and local charities and sports clubs.

 The Family and Community Engagement (FaCE) opened up a significant opportunity to broaden our work and to establish a common framework that will enable communities to come together to work with families.

 One of the four key objectives in “Education in Wales: Our national mission” (November 2017) is: